thursby/coastline-site/src/events/srqamseries.md

 </div>
 </a>

-**Parking is available off Greenwood Avenue across from the skate park.**
+**Parking is available off Greenwood Avenue across from the Skate Park.**

 {% endif %}